OneTrueKirk/onetruekirk.github.io/pcl.md

 A user deposits 100 ETH into the pool as collateral and borrows my full 100k USDC, and starts paying 1%.

 After a while, the price of ETH declines such that the borrower position is at only 110% CR.
 This makes me uneasy, so I pay 0.1% ($100) to call the loan.
-As the position is still solvent, the borrower is able to repay in full and awarded $100 for the trouble, likely paying between $50 and $150 to unwind their position depending on how they execute, or a liquidator will do the same on their behalf if they are negligent.
+As the position is still solvent, the liquidation auction sells enough ETH to repay 99.9k USDC, and the Borrower is entitled to withdraw the rest of their ETH.

 Borrowers may prefer pools with higher liquidation fees (more costly for lenders to call the loan), while lenders may prefer a lower cost to call.
 Like different Uniswap fee tiers, it is non obvious what the preferences of market actors are a priori and useful to have an expressive system.